5 Best Weed Eaters of 2022 – Top Picks, Reviews & Guide

 1. BLACK+DECKER LST136W Weed Eater – Best Overall

-The Black+Decker LST136W is the best battery-powered weed eater on the market.
+The Black+Decker LST136W is the best battery-powered weed eater, and overall best weed eater on the market.
 Since it runs on a battery, and not a gas-powered motor, this machine is lighter and less noisy than gas-powered weed eaters.
 At the same time, this machine does not compromise on power.

 The LST136W comes with a 1.5 Ah battery and a fast charger.
 The fast charger reduces the time needed to charge the battery by 2 hours.
 Now, you can charge your battery to 100 percent in an hour.
 The LST136W has an automatic feed system.
 So, you don’t have to bump your trimmer to adjust the string’s length.